 What can I do to prepare my toddler for a new baby?
 How will they react?
 How will I cope?
 Sound familiar?
-Don’t worry – help is at hand.
-Here is some practical tried and tested advice, 10 tips for surviving with a new baby and toddler.
+Don’t worry, help is at hand.
+Here is some practical, tried and tested advice in these 10 tips for surviving with a new baby and toddler.

 #1.
 Manage your toddler’s expectations

 Before the baby is born, it can help to talk with your older child about what to expect.
 A good place to start is when you are pregnant and get your toddler to talk to the baby in your tummy.
 Explain what they look like, that they will often cry and needs lots of sleep.
 A baby doll has helped work wonders for many toddlers I know.